 - Upload your high school transcripts with your application.

 - Pay the $70 application fee or apply for a fee waiver.

-- Submit your FAFSA or WASFA by the January 31 priority date.
+- Submit your FAFSA or WASFA application by May 1.

-*The priority date for admission applications is March 31.
-Applications should be completed by March 31 to be eligible for automatic awarding of University waivers such as DUAA, UAA, and the WUE/Cougar Award.
+*The priority date for admission applications is May 1.
+Applications should be completed by May 1 to be eligible for automatic awarding of University waivers such as DUAA, UAA, and the WUE/Cougar Award.
 University waivers are awarded based on eligibility at the time of admittance to WSU.
-Applications received after March 31 are welcomed and will be reviewed on a space-available basis.
 If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.

 - Applications Open